CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Additional Related Work

-Several works built tailored models for MPC-based ML~\cite{deepreduce, deepreshape, sphynx, mpcformer, salvit, mpcvit, secformer, snl, mpc_transformer, aespa, safenet, cryptonet, sisyphus, senet, truncformer, privit}, by either reducing the number of expensive non-linear operators or manually designing a more MPC-friendly ML operators.
-Interestingly, many of the manually-designed operators are similar to the approximations our auto-tuner ended up with, as described in Observation 3 of Section~\ref{sec:bg_characterize_breakdown}.
+\emph{\textbf{Model Design for MPC-based ML.}} Several works built tailored models for MPC-based ML~\cite{deepreduce, deepreshape, sphynx, mpcformer, salvit, mpcvit, secformer, snl, mpc_transformer, aespa, safenet, cryptonet, sisyphus, senet, truncformer, privit}.
+Interestingly, many of the manually-designed operators are similar to the approximations our auto-tuner ended up with (Section~\ref{sec:tuner_visualization}).
+These manually-designed models usually require retraining with the approximated operators to get high accuracy, unlike \sys's auto-tuning, which does not require retraining.